Become a Program Evaluator

-PEV training strengthens your expertise to determine if programs in your field are meeting the criteria for preparing graduates to enter their professions.
-In addition, PEV training may provide Professional Development Hours (PDHs) toward licensure and certification.
+Program evaluator candidate training strengthens your expertise to determine if programs in your field are meeting the criteria for preparing graduates to enter their professions.
+In addition, program evaluator candidate training may provide Professional Development Hours (PDHs) toward licensure and certification.

 Our training for prospective program evaluators is designed to simulate the actual ABET program review process.
-Successful completion of the Program Evaluator Candidate Training is the first step in becoming an ABET Program Evaluator, and all PEV candidates are assigned a mentor from their member society, who will provide support and feedback throughout the candidate training process.
+Successful completion of program evaluator candidate training is the first step in becoming an ABET program evaluator, and all candidates are assigned a mentor from their member society, who will provide support and feedback throughout the candidate training process.

 Program Evaluator Candidate Training consists of three separate steps, which are completed March through June:

 The online portion of program evaluator candidate training typically takes 12–20 hours and includes three end-of-module quizzes.
 It covers:

 - the program evaluator performance appraisal process

 The online training must be completed at least four weeks before the simulated visit training session.

 You must complete online training at least four weeks before participating in the next phase of program evaluator candidate training.
 Simulated visit training is traditionally a 1.5 day experiential workshop.
 Facilitated by experienced evaluation team chairs and other veterans of the ABET accreditation process, this immersive workshop simulates an on-site visit and engages you in a series of case studies alongside other program evaluator candidates.

 Society-Specific Training and Requirements